 How To Grow & Care For Lavender

 The genus Lavandula is a favorite group of ornamental herbs native to southern Europe and the Mediterranean, a region with plenty of sun and dry, rocky soils.
-These fragrant plants have been cultivated for centuries and prized for their aromatherapeutic qualities.
+These fragrant plants have been cultivated for centuries and are prized for their aromatherapeutic qualities.
 These plants are an outstanding addition to any waterwise garden, as their fragrance also makes them deer and rabbit resistant, while attracting pollinators to their nectar-rich blooms.
-Learn how to plant, prune, and feed lavender plants.

 Where To Grow Lavender